ommann/video-game-translation-layer/README.md

 # Video game translation layer
-A tool for applying fan translations over video games using image analysis.
+A tool for applying fan translations over video games using image search.
 This is an crude alternative to modding the game itself.

-Proof of concept is done in Lua and ran using LÖVE 0.10.1.
+Proof of concept is done for FCEUX and VBA-rr emulators.
+Script is dependent on [lua-gd](https://github.com/ittner/lua-gd).

-The program searches screenshots for known images and then draws translated graphic over them.
+The script looks from inputted coordinates for images in a "input" folder.
+When match is found the coordinates are then used to draw image from "output" folder.